 At 85 watts it can handle more power than most 2X12” models, giving a seriously huge sound beyond what you might expect an amp of this size to produce.
 The tube vibrato and spring reverb are just icing on the cake.
 This is a strong contender for the best 2×12 combo amp.

 A lot of tube-based amps are pretty pricey, and the two combo amps above don’t exactly come cheap.
-If you want a 2X12” cabinet that gives you the tube sound but you don’t want to spend over $1,000, the Vox AC15C2 is the clear front runner.
+If you want a 2X12” cabinet that gives you the tube sound but you don’t want to spend tons of money, the Vox AC15C2 is the clear front runner.
 It’s powered by the same dual-EL84 cathodes as previous Vox models (the same components used to power valve amps that cost twice as much or more) and gives you two independent inputs for using either the standard or the boosted channels, with a footswitch to change between them.